Paying off debt, budgeting, costly travel mistakes, money saving tips and more.

-Couple Money — Here’s the dilemma for many people — if you diligently and effectively pay off your debt, you won’t have any money left to save.
+Couple Money — Here’s the dilemma for many people — if you are diligently and effectively paying off debts, you won’t have any money left to save.
 And if you don’t have a little nest egg for emergency situations, you take on more debt once one occurs.

 Yes, it’s a problem.
 But Elle says you can do both at once.
 After all, there really is no concrete amount you should save each month.
 You save what you can, and pay off your debts.
 She provides good advice and points out that “personal finance is personal.”
 So dealing with this dilemma is different for everyone.